2017 Gender Spectrum Professionals’ Symposium

 –Conducting Empirically Informed Suicide Risk Assessments and Safety Planning with Transgender and Gender Diverse Youth

 We hope you will join us for this full day of learning dedicated to helping the young people we support to effectively navigate their world.
 The program and schedule for the event will be published later this spring.
-Stay tuned for more details about the Professionals’ Symposium through our emails.
+Stay tuned for details about next year’s Professionals’ Symposium through our emails.

 The Gender Spectrum Conference

-In the past, many professionals attending Friday’s event have also found it useful to participate in the Gender Spectrum Conference, taking place at Saint Mary’s College of California in Moraga, CA on July 22 and 23.
+In the past, many professionals attending Friday’s event have also found it useful to participate in the Gender Spectrum Conference.
 A companion to the Symposium, the conference provides unique insights for professionals through participation in programming and activities specifically designed for families with transgender and non-binary children and teens.